 The Provost and Vice President for Academic Affairs will approve courses for students who seek concurrent enrollment by officially requesting to register at another institution at the same time that they are officially enrolled in this University.
-The Short Term Permission form for securing approval may be obtained from the Registrar's Office.
+The Short Term Permission form for securing approval may be obtained from the Office of Records and Registration.